Aircraft livery: Jelly bean

 The Braniff 1967 livery (see All-Over Color above) was also often dubbed "Jellybean."
 Jellybean liveries involve multiple alternative colourways in which entire aircraft or parts of them are decorated.
 A Jellybean variant involved decorating tail fins in different designs, as exemplified by Air India Express, displaying different Indian culture and heritage on its tail, Alaska Airline's 1972 brand refresh livery, Frontier Airlines with the images of different animals and birds on its tail, JetBlue Airways, Mexicana, Pakistan International Airlines' "ethnic tails," and PLUNA.
 British Airways’ 1997 ethnic liveries were celebrated Jellybean examples.

 Billboard

 The 1970s saw the emergence of Billboard liveries.
 This places the airline title centrestage in the livery, often at the expense of the cheatline.
 Early adopters of Billboard liveries included UTA Union de Transports Aériens (UTA), Seaboard World Airlines, Hughes Airwest, and LOT Polish Airlines.
 Western's and Pan Am's final liveries were celebrated Billboard examples.
 In the 1990s and 2000s, two of the three main airline alliances adopted Billboard liveries for application to selected aircraft operated by alliance member airlines.
-Low-cost carriers such as Ryanair and easyJet have also employed the use of Billboard liveries on their aircraft.
+Low-cost carriers such as Ryanair and Spirit Airlines have also employed the use of Billboard liveries on their aircraft.